princello/GePMI/README.md

 ## Quick Tutorial
 ### Input file
+If you want to start analyzing from the initial metagenomic sequence, please jump to details.

 The similarity matrix is the initial input of the method.
 You can generate it in many ways, but we recommend using [sourmash](https://github.com/dib-lab/sourmash), in a word, your input should be arranged as follows:

 MRA_P1E-0 | MRA_P1E-7| MRA_P1E-90 | ......